Tatenile History, Family Crest & Coats of Arms

 The surname Tatenile was first found in Cheshire where they held a family seat as Lords of the manor of Tattenhall.
 Recorded first as Tatenale in the Domesday Book of 1086, the place name literally means "nook of land of a man called Tata," from the Old English personal name + "halh."

 Today, Tattenhall is a village and civil parish, 8 miles south-east of Chester.
 Tatton Hall is a country house in Tatton Park near Knutsford, Cheshire.
 Tettenhall is a village in within the city of Wolverhampton, now in the West Midlands and was the site of The Battle of Tettenhall where forces of Mercia and Wessex met an army of Northumbrian Vikings on 5 August 910.

 Early History of the Tatenile family

-Another 170 words (12 lines of text) covering the years 1180 and 1296 are included under the topic Early Tatenile History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Tatenile research.
+Another 103 words (7 lines of text) covering the years 1180 and 1296 are included under the topic Early Tatenile History in all our PDF Extended History products and printed products wherever possible.

 Tatenile Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Tatenile are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Tatenile include: Tattenhall, Tatnall, Tatnell and others.

 Early Notables of the Tatenile family (pre 1700)